bilal-the-dev/Deployment-on-cloud-vps/README.md

  -  Run `pm2 start index.js --name "myDiscordBot"` and boom its on!
  ![vps](https://cdn.writebots.com/wp-content/uploads/2022/02/img_61ff0ad607fb1.png.webp)

- You can close the terminal but bot will still work.
+ You can close the terminal and bot will still work :D

+If you face any problem, please open a issue.